-1 Day Akagera Safari From Kigali
+1 Day Akagera National Park Safari From Kigali

 With just 7 hours in the park, you want every minute to count

+1 Day Akagera National Park.
 Most one-day safaris waste time and miss the wildlife.
 Ours doesn’t.

+With only 1 day in Akagera National Park, every minute counts.
 Our trackers use real-time sightings to position you where the animals are, not where they were an hour ago.

 Safari Stats